mrisen/inet-showcases/wireless/directionalselectivity/doc/index.rst

 The ping probe messages are successfully received when the destination node is near the main lobe of ``source``'s antenna.
-Here is the reception power vs. direction (note that the destination host starts at 90 degrees away from the main lobe axis, so that the main lobe is more apparent on the reception power plot):
+Here is the reception power vs. direction plot (note that the destination host starts at 90 degrees away from the main lobe axis, so that the main lobe is more apparent on the reception power):

 .. figure:: parabolicchart.png
    :width: 100%